"While I fly, follow me in the shadow of my wings."

 - The Ramayana has two vultures that otherwise fit this role.

 - High Elves and Wood Elves in Warhammer Fantasy have access to Giant Eagles, both as their own unit and as mounts for their Lords and Heroes.
-High Elves also got in a recent update a flying chariot pulled by a giant eagle.
-And it's awesome.
+They later get an upgrade to flying chariot pulled by a giant eagle.

 - BattleTech has Clan Jade Falcon, one of the most aggressive Clans in the Inner Sphere, they later have bird themed mechs like the Jade Hawk.